DIY hovercraft guide - BR6

 - a few packing bubbles (see pictures at the end of the build to see the required dimensions)

 Let's start with the hovercraft hull.
-Cut a polypropylene plate 50 cm long by 25 cm large.
-The polypropylene channels must be lengthwise.
+Cut a corrugated plastic plate 50 cm long by 25 cm large.
+The channels must be lengthwise.

-Each time you cut a polypropylene piece, you can deburr the edges to get a smoother finish.
+Each time you cut a corrugated plastic piece, you can deburr the edges to get a smoother finish.

 Draw four dots, each one being at 7,5 cm from both edges of the hull.
 Draw two lines to connect the dots as shown.
 These two lines measure 35 cm long and are separated by 10 cm.